-- In line with the objectives of the Water Framework Directive, the quantity and quality of surface and groundwater bodies shall be protected and where possible enhanced in accordance with the Humber River Basin Management Plan.
-Development adjacent to, over or in, a main river or ordinary watercourse will be supported where proposals consider opportunities to improve the river environment and water quality by: - Actively contributing to enhancing the status of the waterbody through positive actions or ongoing projects. - b.
-Naturalising watercourse channels. - c.
-Improving the biodiversity and ecological connectivity of watercourses. - Safeguarding and enlarging river buffers with appropriate habitat. - e.
-Mitigating diffuse agricultural and urban pollution.

-5.13 Given the limited amount of development in the Local Plan in proximity to the River Trent, the brownfield nature of these sites and the water quality safeguards included in policies ST6 and ST53, the Bassetlaw Local Plan is expected to have negligible impacts on the Humber SAC, SPA and Ramsar site.
+- In line with the objectives of the Water Framework Directive, the quantity and quality of surface and groundwater bodies will be protected and where possible enhanced.
+Development adjacent to, over or in, a main river or ordinary watercourse will be supported where proposals consider opportunities to improve the river environment and water quality where possible by: - Actively contributing to enhancing the status of the waterbody through positive actions or ongoing projects. - b.
+Naturalising watercourse channels. - Improving the biodiversity and ecological connectivity of watercourses. - Safeguarding and enlarging river buffers with appropriate habitat. - e.
+Mitigating diffuse agricultural and urban pollution. - 5.12 Given the limited amount of development in the Local Plan in proximity to the River Trent, the brownfield nature of these sites and the water quality safeguards included in policies ST6 and ST53, the Bassetlaw Local Plan is expected to have negligible impacts on the Humber SAC, SPA and Ramsar site.